sasuw/qutem/README.md

 ## Installing

-Unpack the tar.gz or zip file and execute the qutem from your terminal or command line window.
+Unpack the tar.gz or zip file and execute qutem from your terminal or command line window.
 For a more permanent installation, copy qutem e.g. to /usr/local/bin (Linux/MacOS) or to C:\Windows\system32 (Windows).

 ## Usage and functionality